woojin9222/penniai/README.md

 # AI Illust generator "PenniAi"

+## Let's explore the boundless realm of artistic creation, embracing all forms and styles without limitation
-## you can try it in "https://sex.com"
+## you can try it in "https://ai.penni.kr"